I Am Amsterdam

 But to really get a flavour of the city, a one-hour canal trip is the best option.
 Try catching a boat at the many piers located at Damrak close to the Centraal Station.
 From here the boats loop around the city and the guided tour is offered in 11 languages, including Thai.
 Some of the boat services allow ticket holders to jump on and off at certain points around the city, so check in advance if your tour offers this option.

 A short walk from Centraal Station is Anne Frank House, a living museum dedicated to the memory of the Jewish wartime diarist.
-Here you can see the hiding place where Anne Frank and her family, as well as four other people, hid from the Nazis.
+Here you can see the hiding place where Anne Frank and her family, as well as four other people, eluded the Nazis.
 There is also an exhibition on the life and times of Anne Frank.
-In 2015, the museum drew over a million visitors and became the 3rd most visited museum in the Netherlands, after the Rijksmuseum and Van Gogh Museum.
-That’s why it is best to buy tickets in advance from the Anne Frank web site (www.annefrank.org) otherwise you’ll have to wait until 3.30pm to purchase a ticket at the museum’s entrance.
+In 2019, the museum drew over a million visitors and became the 3rd most visited museum in the Netherlands, after the Rijksmuseum and Van Gogh Museum.
+That’s why it is best to buy tickets in advance from the Anne Frank website otherwise you’ll have to wait until 3.30pm to purchase a ticket at the museum’s entrance.